Onedean/AttnTUL/README.md

 # Datasets

 We conducted extensive experiments on three different types of real trajectory data sets: [**Gowalla**](http://snap.stanford.edu/data/loc-gowalla.html) check-in dataset, [**Shenzhen**](https://github.com/HunanUniversityZhuXiao/PrivateCarTrajectoryData) private car dataset and [**Geolife**](https://www.microsoft.com/en-us/research/project/geolife-building-social-networks-using-human-location-history/) personal travel dataset.
 The processed data to evaluate our model can be found in the data folder, which contains three different data sets and ready for directly used.
+Due to the limitation of the uploaded file size of GitHub, we store it on the [**cloud drive**]().
+You can download it directly and replace the contents of the data folder.

 # Usage: